 The Regional Aviation Access Program (RAAP) provides funding for access and safety upgrades to remote aerodromes, as well as subsidised flights to ensure residents of remote communities have access to regional service centres.

 The RAAP includes the following initiatives:

 - Remote Air Services Subsidy (RASS) Scheme

 There is a total of $8 million available for this grant round.
 There will be other grant rounds and we will publish the opening and closing dates and any other relevant information on business.gov.au and GrantConnect.

 The maximum grant amount is $3 million, however it is expected that most grants will not exceed $1.5 million.
 The grant amount will be up to 50 per cent of eligible project costs (grant percentage), unless

-- you are a Priority Indigenous Location.
+- you are an Indigenous Owned and/or Operated Aerodrome.
 In this case the grant amount will be up to 100% of eligible project costs

 - you and a third party are both contributing to eligible project costs.
 In this case the grant amount will be up to 33.3 per cent of eligible project costs.